Mr. Driller Drill Spirits: Development and release

-Mr. Driller Drill Spirits was first announced during E3 2004 by Nintendo, in a panel relating to third-party games being produced for their upcoming handheld, the Nintendo DS.
+Mr. Driller Drill Spirits was first announced during E3 2004 by Nintendo, in a panel relating to third-party games being produced for their then-upcoming handheld, the Nintendo DS.
 It was originally given the tentative title of New Mister Driller.
-Namco revealed further details on the game on September 30, renaming the game to Mr. Driller DS and saying it was about 70% complete.
+Namco revealed further details on the game in September, renaming the game to Mr. Driller DS and was about 70% complete.
 Produced by series creator Hideo Yoshizawa, the game was created to take advantage of the system's dual screen and touch control features.
 A playable demo was presented at the Nintendo Gamer's Summit in October, announced to be a system launch title alongside Ridge Racer DS.
 It was officially released in North America on November 30; due to time constraints, several features announced during press releases, such as the Dristone mode, were cut from the game.
-Drill Spirits released in Japan on December 2 with the removed features added, coinciding with the debut of the system in Japan.
+Drill Spirits was released in Japan on December 2 with the removed features added, coinciding with the debut of the system in Japan.
 It was later released in both Europe and Australia on March 11, 2005.